PrefectHQ/prefect/docs/faq.md

 We will publish a complete roadmap for Orion soon.
 Here are a few important milestones currently under consideration:

-- Python client
+#### Python client

 - Task mapping
 - Porting the Prefect task library and integrations
 - Track inputs across tasks

-- UI
+#### UI

 - Task Run pages
 - Create deployments from UI
 - Create schedules from UI
 - Share dashboards
 - Configure storage locations
 - Update server settings from UI
 - View flow run execution and data tracking in schematic

-- Orion server
+#### Orion server
-    - States

 - Add `CRASHED` states for capturing and reacting to infrastructure failures
 - Orion engine orchestration rules
 - Configurable retry on `CRASHED`
 - Automatically expire caches when tasks are taken out of `TERMINAL` states
 - Linear scheduling: cancel runs attempting to enter `RUNNING` states if another run of the same flow is already running
 - Exponential backoff for `AWAITING_RETRY`
 - Configurable storage locations for flows and persisted data

-- Prefect IDE
+#### Prefect IDE

 - Time travel debugging: download states from remote runs to replay them interactively

 One of the reasons we are open-sourcing the technical preview is to begin soliciting priorities from our community.
 We will integrate these with our internal designs to publish a clear roadmap for the project.